 Admission to Candidacy Requirements

-The requirements for advancing to candidacy include passing the comprehensive examination; completion of all coursework as listed on the approved program of study; receiving dissertation committee approval of the dissertation prospectus during a mandatory meeting of all committee members, and having the committee recommend the student for admission to candidacy for the doctoral degree.
+The requirements for advancing to candidacy include passing the comprehensive examination; completion of all core coursework; receiving dissertation committee approval of the dissertation prospectus during a mandatory meeting of all committee members, and having the committee recommend the student for admission to candidacy for the doctoral degree.
 The completed candidacy form is submitted to the Graduate School well in advance of the final semester.

 Continuous Enrollment Policy